Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A new application runs on Amazon EC2 instances and accesses data in an Amazon RDS database instance.
 When fully deployed in production, the application fails.
 The database can be queried from a console on a bastion host.
 When looking at the web server logs, the following error is repeated multiple times: *** Error Establishing a Database Connection Which of the following may be causes of the connectivity problems?
 (Choose two.)

-- [ ] The security group for the database does not have the appropriate egress rule from the database to the web server.
+- [x] The security group for the database does not have the appropriate egress rule from the database to the web server.
 - [ ] The certificate used by the web server is not trusted by the RDS instance.
 - [x] The security group for the database does not have the appropriate ingress rule from the web server to the database.
-- [x] The port used by the application developer does not match the port specified in the RDS configuration.
 - [ ] The database is still being created and is not available for connectivity.

 ### A compliance team requires all administrator passwords for Amazon RDS DB instances to be changed at least annually.
 Which solution meets this requirement in the MOST operationally efficient manner?